-- 2.17 The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils. - 2.18 The standard relating to leadership and management of the school [paragraph 34] is met.
+- 2.19 The proprietor has not ensured that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils. - 2.20 The standards relating to leadership and management of the school in sub-paragraphs 34 (a) (knowledge and skills), (b) (fulfilment of responsibilities) (c) well-being of pupils are not met.